faker-js/faker/docs/guide/frameworks.md

 describe('reverse array', () => {
   it('should reverse the array', () => {
-    // Seed our faker instance
+    // Seed our faker instance with some static number. faker.seed(1234);
-    faker.seed(1234);
     const title = faker.name.jobTitle();
     const name = faker.name.fullName();